mossydidar/prophet-hotel-cancellations/README.md

 Therefore, ARIMA and LSTM are used as reference points to compare model performance across three benchmarks:

-1. Mean Directional Accuracy (the extent to which the forecasts accurately predict the direction of the time series; i.e. are hotel cancellations increasing or decreasing).
+1.	**Mean Directional Accuracy** (the extent to which the forecasts accurately predict the direction of the time series; i.e. are hotel cancellations increasing or decreasing).

-2. Root Mean Squared Error (Difference between predicted and observed values)
+2.	**Root Mean Squared Error** (Difference between predicted and observed values).

-3. Mean Absolute Error (Average value of all errors)
+3.	**Mean Absolute Error** (Average value of all errors).

 ### H1 Results